PerparimShabani/battleship-game/README.md

 4. The game will inform you if you've hit or missed the ship.
 5. Try to sink the ship within 10 turns!

-## Installation

-1. Ensure you have Python installed on your system.
-2. Clone this repository or download the `battleship.py` file.
-3. Run the game using the command: `python battleship.py`

 ## Development Process

 This game was developed using Python and follows object-oriented programming principles.
 The main components include: